taichi-dev/soft2d-for-unity/Docs/English/Trigger.md

 ### Callback Function Requirements
 In C#, users need to define a callback function of type `S2ParticleManipulationCallback`.
-An example of a compliant callback function is as follows:
+An example of a valid callback function is as follows:
 ```csharp
 [AOT.MonoPInvokeCallback(typeof(S2ParticleManipulationCallback))]
 public static void ManipulateParticlesInTrigger(IntPtr particles, int size) {